sbabic/swupdate/doc/source/improvement_proposals.rst

 The .zck must be uploaded somewhere and the URL is defined inside sw-description, that is then signed.
 This causes a chicken-egg issue, because the buzild cannot be completed with hawkBit until the ".zck" files are not uploaded.
-In fact, hawkBit assigns to each Software Module an "id" that is unknow at the moment of the build.
+In fact, hawkBit assigns to each Software Module an "id" that is unknown at the moment of the build.

 It is required to implement a mechanism that let suricatta to inform the core about URLs passed by the hawkBit server, and they can override the URL set inside sw-description.